For Victims of Sexual Assault *

 Information and Referrals

-The Rape Crisis center is located in Westminster, Maryland and any client may receive services at the center.
-If you reside in a distant area, we may be able to provide you with a referral for services in your area.
+Rape Crisis Intervention Service is located in Westminster, Maryland and anyone may receive services at the center.
+If you reside in a distant area, we may be able to provide you with referrals for services closer to your residence.
 Please call 410-857-0900 for a referral.

 For more information about sexual violence or Rape Crisis, please visit the rest of our website or call our office at 410-857-0900.